For Your Heating and Cooling Needs: How to Choose an HVAC Contractor

 The fleet of trucks which a company uses can say a lot.

-If the vans and trucks are beat up, unmarked, and can be heard from blocks away as their engines go through their death rattle… avoid the company.
+If the vans and trucks beat up, unmarked, and can be heard from blocks away as their engines go through their death rattle… avoid the company.

 The fleet of an HVAC company is often their public face.
 Unmarked trucks or vehicles in bad repair are a serious red flag.
 It either means the company isn’t generating enough revenue to keep on top of their vehicles or that they just don’t care enough to put their best foot forward.